piyush-verma020/Python/README.md

 Q9> Cam you change the values inside a list which is contained in set s?
     s = {8, 7, "Python", [1, 2]}

+PRACTICE SET 6: CONDITIONAL STATEMENTS

+Q1> Write a program to find the greatest numbers entered by the user.

+Q2> Write a program to find out whether a student has passed or failed if it requires a total of 40% and atleast 33% in each aiject to pass.
+Assume 3 aijects and take marks as an input from the user.

+Q3> A spam comment is defined as a text contining following keywords:
+       "Make a lot of money", "Buy now", "aiscribe this", "Click this".
+Write a programs to detect these spams.

+Q4> Write a program to find whether a given username contains lesser than 10 characters or not.

+Q5> Write a program which finds out whether a given name is present in a list or not.

+Q6> Write a program to calculate the grade of a student form his marks from the following scheme:
+       90 - 100 -> O
+       80 - 90 -> A
+       70 - 80 -> B
+       60 - 70 -> C
+       50 - 60 -> D
+       < 50 -> F

+Q7> Write a program to find out whether a given post is talking about "python" or not.